In the age of AI coding, code quality still matters

 AI-assisted coding has been increasingly adopted over the last 12 months.
 AI-powered tools like Cursor and GitHub Copilot, along with products such as ChatGPT, can now generate working code within seconds.
 Many software engineers already spend more time reviewing AI-generated code than writing it manually.
 This transformation leads to people asking a common question: If AI is writing most of our code, do we really need to care about code quality?

-The answer is, of course, a resounding no. This is because AI can accelerate the production of code, but it can’t eliminate the need for clarity, structure and correctness.
+The answer is, of course, a resounding yes.
+This is because although AI can accelerate the production of code, it can’t eliminate the need for clarity, structure and correctness.
 If our code is the most precise representation of a system available to us, it’s one that requires human stewardship in the form of reviewing, testing and maintaining code.

 Arguably, then, code quality is more essential than ever in an age of AI coding.
 In this blog post I’ll take a closer look at why that is.